 I was moving onto my fourth shot when someone grabbed my hand.
 I turned around to find Neil staring at me.

 “You didn’t ask me to come to the club with you,” he said.

 “I didn’t think you’d want to come,” I replied, downing a shot.

 He downed the last three of my shots.
 “Of course I do.
 Come on!”

-Neil dragged me to the middle of the club where we began to dance.
+Grinning, Neil dragged me to the middle of the club where we began to dance.
 It was really crowded.
 Bodies of people I didn’t know pushed up against me.
-The only one I did know was Neil and I had to admit, he was a decent dancer.
-We danced for hours until he whispered in my ear, “It’s getting hot in here.
+Music blared, and the bass vibrated the floor.
+We danced for a couple hours, joining different groups of people we didn't know until about two hours in, he whispered in my ear, “It’s getting hot in here.
 Do you want to head outside for some air?”

 “So this is what you do every night?”
 Neil asked.
 I nodded.
 “How long do you stay?”

 He smiled at me.
 “I’m not done, I just thought I’d melt if I didn’t get out of there for a few minutes.”

 “I’ll give you credit on being better than some guys I’ve danced with.
 At least you have some moves.”